Peripheral Neuropathy (Nerve Damage)

 Occasionally during radiation therapy or surgery, injuries or scarring can occur, putting pressure on nerves and causing neuropathy.
 And, finally, tumors can put pressure on nerves or release substances that affect nerves.

-Call your Doctor or Nurse if you have any of the following symptoms of neuropathy:
+Call your care team if you have any of the following symptoms of neuropathy:

 - Arms or legs feel heavy, numb or tingling, or feel like "pins and needles"